salmannnsajid/password-manager/README.md

-A simple react native password manager app made using expo
+A simple react native password manager app made using expo.